francesfischer/francesfischer/_posts/2021-02-26-XML-reflection.md

 [Google Doc with Comments](https://francesfischer.github.io/francesfischer/images/GoogleDoc.jpg)

 The Google Document was a perfect testing ground for the project ahead.
 Using the “comment” function, I highlighted page breaks, em-dashes, odd spacings, and a lot more.
 Initially, this was overwhelming.
-With comments quickly filling the side bar of my screen, it was hard not to think I was annotating too much.
+With comments quickly filling the side bar of my screen, it was hard not to think I was annotating _too much_.
 Having to read and re-read each line made me quite familiar with my portion of the story, and both intriguing and saddening to view the narrators anxieties from her perspective.